FFMS/ffms2/doc/ffms2-avisynth.md

 Note that FFMS2's idea about what track has what number may be completely different from what any other application might think, and that track numbering starts from 1.

-##### int dumpmask = 0
-The same as indexmask, but the tracks flagged by this mask are dumped to disk as decompressed Wave64 files.
-This mask overrides indexmask if set to nonzero (more specifically, they are bitwise OR'ed together), since dumping a track indexes it at the same time.

-##### string audiofile = "%sourcefile%.%trackzn%.w64"
-A string representing a filename template that determines where the audio tracks set to be dumped by the `dumpmask` will be written.
-You can use a number of variables here; make sure you include a track number variable if you're dumping multiple tracks, or you'll get really weird results when FFMS2 tries to write multiple tracks to the same file.
-Available variables:

- - **%sourcefile%**: same as the source argument, i.e. the file the audio is decoded from
- - **%trackn%**: the track number
- - **%trackzn%**: the track number, zero padded to two digits
- - **%samplerate%**: sample rate in Hertz
- - **%channels%**: number of channels
- - **%bps%**: bits per sample
- - **%delay%**: delay, or more exactly the first timestamp encountered in the audio stream

 ##### int errorhandling = 3
 Controls what happens if an audio decoding error is encountered during indexing.
 Possible values are: